davidwangsg/flandmarks/README.md

 #flandmarks
-#It is modifed based on DLIB
+It is developed with on DLIB

 Step 01:
     cd flandmarks